Weir & Sons are here to help you understand the gemstones associated with each month and to help you find the perfect gift to match.

 Historically loved and known for their beauty and rarity, pearls have long been cherished as a symbol of wealth.
 Different in look and texture to most gemstones, pearls are considered ‘organic’ as they are produced by oysters and other shellfish.
 Rarer, are natural pearls which occur spontaneously in the wild – these natural pearls are extremely valuable.
-Pearl jewellery is best associated as the birthstone for the month of June.
+Pearl jewellery is best associated with the birthstone for the month of June.
 Shop Pearl Jewellery.

 Ruby - July

 Rubies are normally deep red in colour and best known as the birthstone for the month of July.
-They are the most valuable coloured stone and command the highest price per-carat of any coloured stone.
+They are the most valuable coloured stone and command the highest price per carat of any coloured stone.
 Ruby gemstones are common in fine jewellery and rings and tend to be set in white gold, yellow gold and platinum.
 Shop Ruby Jewellery.

 Peridot - August

 Peridot is a light green, yellow-green stone which found in the earth’s core and in lava.
-Historically, the ancient Egyptians found Peridot gemstones on the Islands surrounded by Red Sea, and to this day locations like Zabargad remain some of the world’s biggest sources of peridot stones.
+Historically, the ancient Egyptians found Peridot gemstones on the Islands surrounded by the Red Sea, and to this day locations like Zabargad remain some of the world’s biggest sources of peridot stones.
 Peridot is best loved for its bright colour and is commonly set in fine and costume jewellery.
 Shop Peridot Jewellery.

 Sapphire - September